 Carrig struggled early on against Castlemartyr in the next round and were four points down before Jason Barrett broke their duck.
-Carrig recovered to lead by a point early in the second only to fall three behind again.
+Carrig recovered to lead by a point early in the second half only to fall three behind again.
 A goal from Paul McCarthy, however, changed the game once and for all and Carrig accelerated to a ﬁve point victory, 1-13 to 1-8.

 It needed a much improved second half performance to see off Lisgoold in the semi-ﬁnal as well.
 Trailing by three points at the break, Carrig reeled off ﬁve points in the third quarter before a goal from a penalty by Donal Scannell settled the issue and they cruised into the ﬁnal, 1-10 to 0-7.

 Glanmire didn’t ﬁeld a junior A team in 1998 so their junior Bs were their second team and, for most of the East Cork ﬁnal they had the measure of Carrig.
 A penalty ﬁve minutes before half time put Glanmire 1-4 to 0-5 ahead at the break and their second goal late in the second half put them clear, 2-7 to 0-7.
 Carrig mustered an extraordinary surge in the last half a dozen minutes and shot five points without reply, but couldn’t ﬁnd a sixth and the game was lost, 2-7 to 0-12.